kamanashisroy/shotodol_net/README.md

 Shotodol net
 =============

-This is a collection of modules to write net application using shotodol.
+This is a collection of modules to write network application using shotodol.

 Dependencies
 ============